dkmyta/wordpress-plugin-development/experiment-5/readme.md

-Professional WordPress Plugin Development Chapter 6
+Professional WordPress Plugin Development Chapter 6 and 7

 - JavaScript
    - Intro to JavaScript